-As one might expect, all these commands can also be entered at the command prompt, as root, or (better) using sudo(8).
+As one might expect, all these commands can be run as root at the console.

 Note that serial interfacing is NOT a trivial task -- you will often need unusual cables, and ports are not standardized between machines, in some cases, not even consistent on one machine.
 It is assumed you know how to select the appropriate cable to go between your computer and the device acting as your serial terminal.
 A full tutorial on serial interfacing is beyond the scope of this article, however, we offer one hint: just because the ends plug in doesn't mean it will work.

-Terminal sessions are controlled by the /etc/ttys file.
-Before OpenBSD will give you a "login:" prompt at a device, it has to be enabled in /etc/ttys, after all, there are other uses for a serial port other than for a terminal.
+Terminal sessions are controlled by the ttys(5) file.
+Before OpenBSD will give you a login: prompt at a device, it has to be enabled in /etc/ttys.
+After all, there are uses for a serial port other than for a terminal.
 In platforms which typically have an attached keyboard and screen as a console, the serial terminal is typically disabled by default.
 We'll use the i386 platform as an example.
 In this case, you must edit the line that reads:

 Note that you can use a serial console for install without doing this step, as the system is running in single user mode, and not using getty for login.